Python-PyQt/PyQt6-Docs/descriptions/QtCharts/QAreaSeries-c.rst

 **Note:** The terms *upper* and *lower* boundary can be misleading in cases where the value of the lower boundary is greater than that of the upper boundary.
 The main point is that the area between these two boundary lines will be filled.

-See the `area chart example <https://doc.qt.io/qt-6/qtcharts-areachart-example.html>`_ to learn how to create a simple area chart.
+See the `Charts with Widgets Gallery <https://doc.qt.io/qt-6/qtcharts-chartsgallery-example.html>`_ to learn how to create a simple area chart.

 .. image:: ../../../images/examples_areachart.png